kyma-project/website/src/blog-posts/13-release-notes-07.md

 ### Application Registry payload limit increased

 We have increased the default memory limit for Application Registry payload to 5 MB.
-This way, you can register APIs with extensive specification.
+This way, you can register APIs with extensive specification. <!-- Add a link to docs -->

 ### Client certificates in proxy service

 We have enriched the proxy service with support for APIs protected with a client certificate.
 Registering an API with a client certificate results in generating a default client certificate for you to use.
-You can also provide your own client certificate.
+You can also provide your own client certificate.<!-- Add a link to docs -->

 ### Known issues